AqwamCreates/DataPredict/docs/API/ExperienceReplays/PrioritizedExperienceReplay.md

 ### new()

-Creates a new PrioritizedExperienceReplay object.
+Creates a new experience replay object.

 ```
 PrioritizedExperienceReplay.new(batchSize: number, numberOfExperienceToUpdate: number, maxBufferSize: number)